wixtoolset/wix3/src/chm/documents/bundle/bundle_built_in_variables.html.md

 * WixBundleManufacturer - gets the manufacturer of the bundle (from Bundle/@Manufacturer).
 * WixBundleOriginalSource - gets the source path from where the bundle originally ran.
 * WixBundleOriginalSourceFolder - gets the folder from where the bundle originally ran.
+* WixBundleSourceProcessPath - gets the source path of the bundle where originally executed.
+Will only be set when bundle is executing in the clean room.
+* WixBundleSourceProcessFolder - gets the source folder of the bundle where originally executed.
+Will only be set when bundle is executing in the clean room.
 * WixBundleProviderKey - gets the bundle dependency provider key.
 * WixBundleTag - gets the developer-defined tag string for this bundle (from Bundle/@Tag).
 * WixBundleVersion - gets the version for this bundle (from Bundle/@Version).